 Please click on the plus (+) sign to see the answer to the question.

-There is no electricity in the accommodations.
-They are illuminated at night with propane lamps.
-You will be unable to use any small electrical appliances like hairdryers, curling irons, or razors.
+We do lights the old Fashion way before “Time” Come and Experience Vintage Living.
+Your room is illuminated with Natural Sunlight and at night with propane lamps.
+You will be unable to use any small electrical appliances like hairdryers, curling irons, or electric razors.
 There are no fans or air conditioning in the rooms.
 If you want to read at night, you will need to bring a book light with you.
 There is limited outdoor lighting so you will need to carry a flashlight or use a headlamp at night.
 Candles and oil lamps are prohibited at camp, please do not bring them to the camp.

 There is Limited cell phone & internet at the office of Far Horizons Camp.
 In fact, you will begin to loose service once you enter the National Parks.
 We’ll have an emergency phone to use (incoming & outgoing).
 Our phone number is: 559-426-8012.